KTH-PDC/epic-pid-userdocs/source/Epic_Copy.rst

                          -out foo_USER01_310_certificate_only.pem

 EPIC PID Usage
 ==============

-SURFsara uses the handle HTTP JSON REST API to mint handles.
+SNIC uses the handle HTTP JSON REST API to mint handles.
 This means to create, read, update or delete handles.
 This API is described in the handle documentation http://www.handle.net/tech_manual/HN_Tech_Manual_8.pdf in chapter 14.

 Usage of the HTTP REST API
 ----------------------------